 Music affects the mind and soul in unique and powerful ways.
-It’s a soundtrack to life, a powerful expression of the longings of every human heart, and a potent means of sharing story.
+It’s a soundtrack to our lives and has profound affects on our physiology.
+Song expresses the common longings of the human heart and effortlessly carries story.
 All this I readily accept.

-Sometimes I wonder if I haven’t limited my own purposes or benefits from what God has given to his kids in musical worship.
-I frequently find solace or comfort in the truth of the songs of the Church.
-I have frequently find encouragement when I hear something I feel expressed perfectly in the poetry of the songs of the Church.
-I have felt the “lifting up” and invigoration that happens when singing significant things in the company of many others needing the same change.
+At times I wonder if I have missed out on what God has given to his kids in musical worship.
+I frequently find solace in the songs of the Church.
+I have found encouragement in hearing something expressed perfectly, that I too feel, in the poetry of the songs of the Church.
+I have felt the “lifting up” and invigoration that can happen when singing in the company of many others needing asking their Creator for the same change.

-I recently explored this idea and wrestled with whether I was comfortable with this purpose to the songs we sing as a community.
-The exploration was prompted by a new song I came across that we are introducing to Doxa Church this Sunday called “Raise a Hallelujah”.
-It was written around the idea that our singing is a weapon against doubt and struggle in our life with Christ.
-The author specifically wrote the song as he wrestled with doubts that God would heal a life-threatening illness that affected his friend’s children right before Christmas (the kids recovered, but read the story here).
+I recently wrestled with and realized my own ignorance around this purpose of the songs we sing as a community.
+Prompted by a new song we introduced to Doxa Church this Sunday called “Raise a Hallelujah”.
+It was written around the idea that our singing is a weapon against doubt and struggle in our life with Christ, penned as the author wrestled with doubts that God would heal life-threatening illnesses that affected his pastor’s two children right before Christmas (the kids recovered, but read the story here).

 I don’t believe any of us, including the most theologically astute, fully understand how musical worship functions as a form of attack against, and protection from, that which is evil in the world.
-But I can’t deny that there is enough evidence in scripture for us to pay attention to, and practice, musical worship as a weapon.
-Below are three brief thoughts for reflection:
+Yet I can’t deny that there is enough evidence in scripture for us to pay attention to, and practice, musical worship as a weapon.
+To that end, consider these three statements:

 A few examples:

 a.
-God incorporates musicians in his armies, and their songs directly impact the outcome of the battle (see 2 Chronicles 20).
+God incorporates musicians in his armies, and their songs directly impact the end result of the battle (see 2 Chronicles 20).

 b.
 Paul famously sings his way out of a jail cell.
 (Which by the way, was a disgusting and loathsome place.
 Any modern county holding cell would comparatively feel like a night at the Hilton.)
 This is no small thing, and I can imagine the jailer had no problem believing that God works through song.